thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

 ### Data structure of the db

 ## TODO :
+    * use pyenv to figure out the environnement needed to run litoy, then specify it in the readme
+    * try to use more fstrings instead of those ridiculous print and +
+    * https://www.geeksforgeeks.org/how-to-convert-python-dictionary-to-json/ + https://www.geeksforgeeks.org/convert-json-to-dictionary-in-python/?ref=rp + add exportasjson + change import to importfromtxt + add importfromjson + be explicit that it will erase the db + add periodic backup + when trying to undo, tell to import the previous db and use diff to figure out difference + check if firefox is able to open json files
     * add gif to show demo
     * inspect every time you used the "replace" method to make sure it's coherent
+    * comment rank function
+    * enable --rank to show only entry and rank instead of all information
     * if path :
         * if video => ffmpeg : https://github.com/kkroening/ffmpeg-python + get file size
     * if link :